fazzy12/alx-pre_course/README.md

 'my first readme'
-i was ask to update this file from github.com, and this is the only time.
+i was ask to update this file from github.com, and this is the only time. fo me